datagrok-ai/public/help/compute/diff-studio.md

   h = 0.01
 ```

 Add the `#update` block.
-Input name of the stage right after the colon.
-Set the duration of the new modeling stage in the next line using
-the mandatory `duration` variable.
+Enter name of the stage and set its duration.
 Add lines with model inputs updates.
-Inside you can use any valid mathematical expression to modify functions and parameters.
+Use any valid mathematical expression to define them.

 ```python
 #update: 2-nd stage